 The entire cemetery is located in the Lower Genesee Basin.
 The topographic high point of the cemetery is located along Lake Avenue; the cemetery generally drains easterly toward the river.
-In the developed sections of the cemetery, an existing network of drain inlets, storm sewers, swales, drain the site to an existing pond, down to the expansion area, and eventually to the Genesee River.
+In the developed sections of the cemetery, an existing network of drain inlets, storm sewers, swales, drain the site to an existing pond (Willow Pond), down to the expansion area east of the Veterans section (Section S), and eventually to the Genesee River.

 Many of the existing storm sewers are blocked, or have been crushed, creating drainage problems including flooding and saturated soils.
-Repair or replacement of the existing road or utilities must take into account that, in some areas, they are located within 5’ of burial sites.
+Repair or replacement of the existing roads or utilities will take into account that, in some areas, they are located within 5’ of burial sites.

-If you would like more information on this project, please contact Al Giglio P.E., Managing Engineer of Street Design at (585) 428-7164 or email him.
+If you would like more information on this project, please contact Andy Wojewodzic, Construction Project Manager at (585) 428-6523 or email him.